 WHO IS A HOPI TOUR GUIDE?

 We all have an idea of different types of guides from international travels.
 Good or bad experiences can make or break a visit off the grid.
 All of the Hopi Tour Guides that are permitted by the Hopi Tribe are tribal members.
 They live on Hopi, have knowledge of Hopi history and know the different ways of getting in and out of remote areas.
 These individuals are self-employed and make seasonal income from visitors to the Hopi Reservation.
 Each Hopi Tour Guide should have an emergency plan to get assistance if needed.
 Weather, health/vehicle emergencies, and natural disasters will require special attention.
 Cash is preferable to these individuals.

 Start your inquiry with a tour guide service here:

 whitebearhopiart.com, P.O.
 Box 134, Kykotsmovi, AZ 86039, Location: SR 264, milepost 372.5.

 Hopi Footprints, email@example.com, 602-715-6916, P.O.
 Box 1048, Hotevilla, AZ 86030

 Desert Landscapes Hopiland, firstname.lastname@example.org

 VISIT THE HOPI VILLAGES

 Twelve Hopi Villages continue as living communities since at least 900 A.D.
 There is a continuous history and experience as to why we are still here today.
 An experienced tour guide will be able to tell you this story.
-Two villages allow visitation: